 - improve your spoken and written English language skills

-- improve your reading, writing and maths skills
+- improve your reading, writing and math’s skills

 - offer you the opportunity to participate in Work Experience or Work Observation

-- You can still look for work while you are training.
+- search for work while you study

 What kinds of things will I study?